 The prevalence of man-made marine debris is of global concern and has been gaining attention from media, researchers, and the public in recent decades as the impacts to marine life become better understood [1–5].
 Many marine organisms are affected by marine debris and other man-made materials through entanglement.
 Instances of entanglement have been recorded for at least 32 species of marine mammals globally [4], and for some, like the northern fur seal (Callorhinus ursinus) and the endangered Hawaiian monk seal (Monachus schauinslandi), entanglement was thought to have contributed to population declines [6–8].
 For pinnipeds specifically, entanglement has been documented for more than half of the existing species [2,4,9].
 In this study, entanglement is defined as the presence of entangling materials attached to an animal’s body, including materials that are looped around the appendages, torso, or neck (e.g. netting or packing bands) and instances where materials are internally or externally embedded (e.g. hooking injuries).

 The mechanisms by which an animal becomes entangled are almost as varied as the entangling materials themselves.
 Entangling materials can come from terrestrial and marine pollution, and from derelict and active fishing gear.
 Any materials that form loops that can ensnare or sharp edges that can embed pose an entanglement risk.
 The mechanism of entanglement can often be determined by identifying the entangling material.
-Packing bands and rubber bands are likely encountered passively as debris, while monofilament line, rope, and net fragments can be a sign of either passive encounters with derelict gear or a sign of interaction with an active set.
+Packing bands and rubber bands are likely encountered passively as debris, while monofilament line, rope, and net fragments can be a sign of either passive encounters with derelict gear or a sign of interaction with an active fishing set.
 Salmon flashers and other hook and line setups are likely encountered as actively fished gear and are evidence of fishery depredation behaviors, which cause harm both to the entangled animal and to the fisher’s catch [10,11].
 Otariids are especially curious of novel objects, and can become entangled in materials while attempting to explore or play with them [12,13].
 The frequency and nature of entangling interactions with marine debris might be governed by ocean currents, upwelling patterns, and marine traffic patterns, while interactions with active or derelict fishing gear are driven by fishing effort, gear types, and prey distribution [9,14–17].
 Each type of entangling material poses different challenges and opportunities for mitigation, so identifying the source of entangling materials is crucial to building effective and targeted prevention plans.

 The objective of this study was to characterize the rates and causes of entanglement in Steller (Eumetopias jubatus) and California (Zalophus californianus) sea lions in northern Washington state and to evaluate the relationship between local entanglement rates and haulout abundance trends.
 We described temporal trends in entanglement occurrence and determined the most commonly observed entangling materials.
 Based on previous studies, we expected to mainly see entanglements caused by packing bands and netting [1,4,9,18–20].
 We expected little change in annual entanglement occurrence but anticipated that there would be a peak in entanglements observed in the summer months due to these being the peak months for recreational and commercial fishing effort.
 We also compared entanglement rates with beach debris survey data to discern patterns in entanglement occurrence due to material availability, and with the stranding record to briefly explore the impacts of entanglement on health and survival.
 Understanding the patterns behind entanglement occurrence will enable the development of more targeted prevention and response efforts and a more accurate understanding of the impacts of entanglement on local populations.